 It’s easily harvested and extracted and looks beautiful whether the flowers are in a pot or steeping in a large glass jar.
 It can be made into a cream, oil, gel, compress, tincture or tea; used in a bath or facial steam; eaten in salads and stews; whipped into toothpastes or mixed into mouthwashes; and is gentle enough for babies and the elderly!
-What am I talking about?
-It’s the magical and powerful calendula!
+What is this plant?
+It’s calendula/

 Calendula is a plant that has been used for centuries for ornamental purposes, as well as culinary, cosmetic and medicinal reasons.
 Even if you’re not quite sure what it is, you probably are familiar with marigolds.
 This plant is in the same species as marigolds and often called by the alternative name pot marigold.

 Calendula is one of the top herbs and can be taken orally, but more popularly it’s applied topically.
 This flower has become popular in many natural health products and skin care lines on the market today, used in almost 200 various lotions, shampoos and other products.
 It has also been known to help with a variety of health issues, is a powerful antioxidant and is among the strongest of antiviral herbs.
 In addition, it helps health issues ranging from skin inflammation to cramps to even fighting cancer.

 Calendula (Calendula officinalis) is an herbaceous plant of the small genus Calendula, in the Asteraceae family.
 This flowering, annual plant grows naturally around western Europe, southeastern Asia and the Mediterranean.

 It’s a common plant in home gardens throughout the world today and easily blooms and thrives wherever it’s planted, and it’s just as easily cultivated to be made into oil, tea and more.
 The orange-yellow petals of the flowers are used for medicine both externally and internally.